Lullabot/cmc/README.md

 # Cacheability Metadata Checker (CMC)

 A Drupal module that helps developers identify missing cache tags in their pages by tracking loaded entities and verifying their cache tags are properly bubbled up to the response.

-## Overview

-The Cacheability Metadata Checker monitors entity loads during page requests and verifies that all cache tags from those entities are present in the final response.
-This helps ensure proper cache invalidation by catching situations where entity cache tags are accidentally stripped or forgotten.

 ## Features

-- Tracks loaded content entities and their cache tags
+- Tracks loaded entities and their cache tags, compares with tags bubbled to the HTTP response object
 - Configurable operation modes (disabled, display errors, strict)
 - Option to check only front-end pages or include admin pages
 - Ability to skip specific URLs